 - Be aware

-- Stay alert to your surroundings at all times.
+- Stay alert to your surroundings, including traffic and people, at all times.

 - Be prepared

 - By thinking ahead and having a plan, you can increase your safety.

 - Listen to, trust and act on your instinct.
 If something makes you feel unsafe, choose a course of action to maintain your safety.

 - Be confident

 - Walk and conduct your activities confidently and with purpose.

 - Report it

 - As soon as it is safe to do so, report any incident to police.